 When pausing a Cloud Environment

-When using Cloud Environments with a Persistent Disk (default) option
+When using Cloud Environments with a Persistent Disk (PD)

 will be saved.

-5. How does the “Application configuration” impact the “Compute type” field options?
+5. How does the “Application configuration” impact the “Cloud compute profile” field options?

-Depending on the application configuration you select, the compute-type dropdown field will update and recommend the type you should use.
-In this screenshot, the R/Bioconductor configuration recommends using a standard VM with these default values for CPU, memory, and persistent disk.
-The Hail application configuration requires Spark, so the persistent disk option is unavailable.
+Depending on the application configuration you select, the cloud compute profile fields will update.
+In this screenshot, the R/Bioconductor configuration defaults to a standard VM with these default values for CPU, memory, and Persistent Disk.

 6. Is the Memory (GB) configuration the amount of memory per CPU, or the amount of memory overall?